tjmahr/tjmahr.github.io/_pages/cv.md

 **Statistical consulting** - Freelance.

 I have consulted on generalized mixed-effects regression models.
 I fit models and visualize data from psychology experiments.
-I write tutorial on the analysis steps/code and deliver reproducible analyses.
+I deliver reproducible analyses with tutorials/commentary on the analysis steps and code.
 ([Get in touch.](mailto:tjmahrweb@gmail.com))

 ### Previous position